Interband response in spin-orbit coupled nodal line semimetals: Interband conductivity in NLSMs

-The consideration of the low-energy model Hamiltonian helps us to capture the features of NLSMs in the vicinity of the Fermi surface.
-To see the effects of the bands that are captured within our considered model, the $\textit{ab initio approach}$, which encapsulates the electronic structure over the entire Brillouin zone, has to be considered.
-This can add additional contributions to conductivity, but the qualitative behavior remains unchanged.
-Further, the present study is valid for weak disorder, i.e., $\mu \gg \hbar/\tau$ and at low temperatures.
-The disorder is treated here within the first-order Born approximation.
-In contrast, the strong disorder limit, i.e., $\mu \ll \hbar/\tau$, breaks the Bloch band structure, and the density matrix has to be renormalized by using the spectral function approach.
-Furthermore, at high temperatures, the scattering events such as electron-phonon scattering become a key part, thereby modifying the total response significantly, which is beyond the scope of the present work.
+In contrast, the strong disorder limit, i.e., $\mu \ll \hbar/\tau$, breaks the Bloch band structure, and the topological features becomes non-sharply defined.
+Hence one has to go beyond the first-order Born approximation, where, the density matrix has to be renormalized by using the spectral function approach.
+Additionally, the whole analysis in this study is performed within the low temperature limit.
+At high temperatures, the scattering events such as electron-phonon scattering become a key part, thereby modifying the total response significantly, which is beyond the scope of the present work.